NEI represents the interests of the nuclear energy industry

 Membership is open to firms, corporations, unions, government agencies, universities and associations, both domestic and international, which are interested in and subscribe to the purposes of the Institute and whose application for membership is approved in accordance with procedures established by the NEI Board of Directors.
-Individuals are not eligible for membership in NEI.
+Membership is obtained by organization and thus, individuals are not eligible for membership to NEI.

 Who belongs to NEI?

 NEI members include the electric utility industry, plant designers, architect and engineering firms, consulting services and manufacturing companies, fuel cycle companies, law firms, labor unions, radionuclide and radiopharmaceutical companies, international electric utilities, and many others.